Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that the median income in Muswellbrook is $54,689 and the average income is $70,561.
+AreaSearch's latest postcode level ATO data for financial year ending June 30, 2023 shows that median income in Muswellbrook suburb is $54,689 and average income stands at $70,561.
 This compares to Rest of NSW's figures of a median income of $52,390 and an average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Muswellbrook would be approximately $59,534 (median) and $76,813 (average) as of September 2025.
-Census data reveals that household, family, and personal incomes in Muswellbrook rank modestly, between the 40th and 41st percentiles.
-Income brackets indicate that 32.6% of individuals earn between $1,500 and $2,999, which aligns with regional levels where this cohort represents 29.9%.
+Based on Wage Price Index growth of 8.86% from July 1, 2023 to June 30, 2023, current estimates for Muswellbrook would be approximately $59,534 (median) and $76,813 (average) as of September 2025.
+Census data indicates that household, family and personal incomes in Muswellbrook rank modestly, between the 40th and 41st percentiles nationally.
+Income brackets show that the $1,500 - 2,999 earnings band captures 32.6% of the community (4,115 individuals), similar to regional levels where this cohort represents 29.9%.
 After housing costs, 85.1% of income remains for other expenses.

 Frequently Asked Questions - Income